psburl/PSGraph/README.md

 The vertex is a generic basic type (int, double, string..).

-The Edges are composed by :
+The Edges are composed by :\n
 2 Vertex
 A double weight
 A bool flag called 'isDigraph' to set if this edge has direction